r3dpelt/r3dpelt.github.io/content/_index.md

 # About Me

 I am a doctoral researcher at [Umeå University](https://www.umu.se/en/) in the [Software Engineering and Security Group](https://www.umu.se/en/research/groups/software-security-/), supervised by [Prof. Alexandre Bartel](abartel.net).
-My research focus is on Java deserialization vulnerabilities, including the static analysis for vulnerability detection, fuzzing, reverse engineering, and mitigation techniques.
+My research focus is on Java deserialization vulnerabilities, including static analysis for vulnerability detection, fuzzing, reverse engineering, and mitigation techniques.

 Before starting my doctoral project, I worked as a Security Analyst in the Security Operations Center of the [NOW IT GmbH](https://www.now-it.de/), a major IT service provider of the German federal pension insurance.